There are three item categories:

 Special Order Items

-Special Order Items are not enabled by default, you need to enable the check box “Allow the Generation of Special Order Items?” in the PO Options action in the Organizations application.
+Special Order Items are not enabled by default, you need to enable the check box “Allow the Generation of Special Order Items?” in the PO Options action in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application.

 Once enabled the Line Type drop down for an Item has Special Order enabled.
 This screenshot is from the Work Order Tracking application, the Work Plan Materials, but it is also available on the line of a Desktop Requisition (MR), Purchase Requisition (PR), Purchase Order (PO), Request for Quotation (RFQ) and Purchase Contract.